james-jory/segment-personalize-workshop/exercise4/README.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_12A58A92405C56E8DE968E6DE63B3BFED1BB822EB344A5A338801C8B717BCDEB_1551250573134_image.png)

 Next, let’s update the environment variables this lambda will need to work properly.
+Note that you will have to complete the configuration for the CampaignTracker in Exercise 3 for this configuration to work.

 First, we need the Personas API Key.
 Open a new browser tab, and go to your Segment workspace.
 Click on Personas Orb > Settings > API Access tabs.